Adrenal Fatigue: Causes, Symptoms, and Solutions

 Social media keeps you wondering what your friends are up to at all hours, whereas at one time, the only way to find out was by getting together with your friends once a week.

-Even your boss has access to you, and can probably text, message, or video call you in the middle of sexy time with your spouse (the video call could be especially awkward).
+Even your boss has access to you, and can probably text, message, or video call you at all hours.

 There’s no point in whining and complaining though.
 With the negative side of all of this access and blurred boundaries, humans are accomplishing more than ever.
-So I’m not going to piss and moan about modern-day living.
+So, I’m not going to complain about modern-day living.
 Instead, I want to address a few simple steps you can take to make your lifestyle work for you, rather than you being a victim of your lifestyle.

 Sleep Seven+ Hours